quintoandar/python-chain/README.md

   <br>
 </p>
 <p align="center">
-A easy to use and read pattern of function chaining on Python.
+An easy to use and read pattern of function chaining on Python.
 </p>

 ## 📖 About this Project